Nickel Allergy Treatment

 The best treatment if you have nickel allergy is to AVOID nickel.

-For immediate relief, your doctor may recommend a steroid cream or other topical treatments to help reduce inflammation and redness.
+- For immediate relief, your doctor may recommend a steroid cream or other topical treatments to help reduce inflammation and redness.

-Nickel allergy rashes usually clear within a couple of weeks once contact with nickel is stopped.
+- Nickel allergy rashes usually clear within a couple of weeks once contact with nickel is stopped.

-It is important to identify the source of nickel and avoid it.
+- It is important to identify the source of nickel and avoid it.

 How to avoid nickel:

-The key to avoiding nickel is to identify it BEFORE your skin does.
+- The key to avoiding nickel is to identify it BEFORE your skin does.